Savics407/100-days-of-code/log.md

 **Link to Public Repo:** [100DaysOfCode](https://github.com/Savics407/100-days-of-code/blob/master/log.md)

+### Day 1: June 17, Friday

+**Today's Progress**: I've gone through many exercises on command line and git commands using the terminal.

+**Thoughts** It gave me some tough moments that I just want to close my laptop and do some other thing, well I believe that with constant practice I would be able to get at it and definately become a pro with branching and merging my works using github.

 <!--
-### Day 1: June 27, Monday

-**Today's Progress**: I've gone through many exercises on FreeCodeCamp.

-**Thoughts** I've recently started coding, and it's a great feeling when I finally solve an algorithm challenge after a lot of attempts and hours spent.

 **Link(s) to work**

 1. [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/find-the-longest-word-in-a-string)